Japanese language: Modern Japanese

 Modern Japanese is considered to begin with the Edo period (which spanned from 1603 to 1867).
-Since Old Japanese, the de facto standard Japanese had been the Kansai dialect, especially that of Kyoto.
-However, during the Edo period, Edo (now Tokyo) developed into the largest city in Japan, and the Edo-area dialect became standard Japanese.
+Although the capital moved to Edo (now Tokyo) during the Edo period, standard Japanese continued from that of the elites of Kyoto, with only minor influence from the Edo dialect.
 Since the end of Japan's self-imposed isolation in 1853, the flow of loanwords from European languages has increased significantly.
 The period since 1945 has seen many words borrowed from other languages—such as German (e.g. arubaito 'temporary job', wakuchin 'vaccine'), Portuguese (kasutera 'sponge cake') and English.
 Many English loan words especially relate to technology—for example, pasokon 'personal computer', intānetto 'internet', and kamera 'camera'.
 Due to the large quantity of English loanwords, modern Japanese has developed a distinction between /[tɕi]/ and /[ti]/, and /[dʑi]/ and /[di]/, with the latter in each pair only found in loanwords, e.g. paati for party or dizunii for Disney.